An In-depth Investigation of User Response Simulation for Conversational Search: Experiments

-The analysis in Section~\ref{sec:analyses} shows that a large proportion of mis-evaluation comes from the cooperativeness mismatch between the T5 generations and the human-generated responses.
-We also propose that the dataset, if it is to be used for user response simulation, is missing a necessary column indicating the cooperativeness of the human-generated response.
-As we have seen, user cooperativeness can shape the final response generation.
-Moreover, it is is independent and cannot be predicted from the other inputs.
-However, this issue is rarely mentioned in previous work.
-Only CoSearcher \cite{salle2021studying} addresses this by modeling cooperativeness as a controllable variable in their model, but their model randomly decides between cooperative or uncooperative based on random seeds during inference.
-This fails to fundamentally solve the problem, since randomly choosing cooperativeness cannot guarantee to match the actual user.
+The analysis in Sec.~\ref{sec:analyses} shows that a large proportion of mis-evaluation is due to the cooperativeness mismatch from the random cooperativeness challenge mentioned in Sec.~\ref{sec:dataset}.
+We propose that the datasets, if they are to be used for user response simulation, need a necessary column indicating the cooperativeness.
+However, this issue is rarely mentioned in existing work \cite{salle2021studying}.

-Therefore, in this paper, we propose a cooperativeness-aware data partitioning heuristic to train and evaluate user simulation systems.
-The idea is simple: if cooperativeness mismatch is a major cause of responses being judged to have poor quality, then we should evaluate with only matched cooperativeness.
-To implement this, we partition the dataset into two subsets: one with only generations fewer than three words as the uncooperative group and the rest as cooperative group.
-Next, we train two simulation systems on each partition, and evaluate them separately on each partition.
+Therefore, we propose a cooperativeness-aware heuristic to train and evaluate user simulation systems.
+We partition the dataset into two subsets: one with short generations of fewer than three words as the uncooperative group and the rest as the cooperative group.
+Next, we train two simulation systems on each partition and evaluate them separately on each partition.